omerdynasty/simple-geminipy/README.md

 ## How to use?

 Firstly install Gemini-API (only one time)
-'pip install google-cloud-aiplatform'
+`pip install google-cloud-aiplatform`
-'pip install -q -U google-generativeai'
+`pip install -q -U google-generativeai`

 Just paste your KEY in api_key.txt.
 That's it!

 Once you have done that, you can use the script at any time (as long as your KEY is working).

+Gemini is a product of Google.
+This project is designed as a training tool for using the Gemini API.
+I do not own any rights.

 ### AI EXPLANATION OF CODE